4.1 Definition of the

 Equation

-it does not matter whether the phenomenon measured is in outer space or
+frames.
+Obviously, it does not matter whether the phenomenon

-on Mercury, as long as both clocks measure the same phenomenon.
-This
+measured is in outer space or on Mercury, as long as both clocks

-that the subscripts of the left hand side of 4.21 could both be M
+left hand side of 4.21 could both be M instead of o.s..
+If there

-of o.s..
-If there is a difference of kinetic energy between the frames,
+is a difference of kinetic energy between the frames, equation 3.9

-the difference of gravitational potential and/or kinetic energy between
+difference of gravitational potential and/or kinetic energy

-energy, using equations 1.22 and 4.6, the relative clock rate is given
+case of pure potential energy, using equations 1.22 and 4.6, the

-by the relationship:
+relative clock rate is given by the relationship:

 |